knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

     A single-tenant GitHub source creates one Knative service per GitHub source.

-    A multi-tenant GitHub source creates only one Knative service handling all GitHub sources in the cluster.
-This source does not support logging or tracing configuration yet.
+    A multi-tenant GitHub source only creates one Knative Service, which handles all GitHub sources in the cluster.
+This source does not support logging or tracing configuration.

     * To install a single-tenant GitHub source run the command: